Wagner DOWA 81: Discovery

 Wagner intended to take off from an abandoned coal mine in Nonnewitz near Leipzig, as it was a good distance away from any public roads and buildings.
 He planned to assemble the aircraft in a nearby warehouse and use the track bed of the mine railway as the runway.
 At 600 metres long, it would be adequate for the aircraft, which required a runway of at least 450 metres.
 Following assembly of the aircraft, he would flight-test it before landing.
 His family would then board, and he would fly south, following the highway (keeping low so as to stay below the radar), and after a journey of around 90 kilometres (an estimated half hour flight), land in a field near Hof, West Germany.

 Unknown to Wagner, the Stasi was spying on him.
 They carried out extensive checks and created a file about him, in addition to secretly searching and bugging his apartment and checking his mail.
 At least four unofficial Stasi employees were also assigned to him.

 On July 25, 1981 at 7:00 AM, the day before the intended escape, the Stasi arrested Wagner and his family at their apartment.
 The family was sentenced to a total of twelve years in prison for preparing to cross the border illegally.
 Wagner was sent to Brandenburg Prison, his wife to Hoheneck Women's Prison, and their three children to the Halle Juvenile Detention Centre.
 A year later, in July 1982, they were considered 'unwanted', and ransomed by the West.
 They moved to West Germany and settled in Kaiserslautern.
-Wagner established himself as an expert for packaging, whilst continuing to design gliders.
+Wagner established himself as an expert for packaging, while continuing to design gliders.
 In 2011, he was awarded the Oskar Ursinus Prize.

 The aircraft was examined by the State Aviation Authority of the GDR, who determined that it was probably the smallest five-person aircraft in the world, and would have been able to fly for the required half hour the trip would have taken.
 It was kept in the evidence chamber of the Stasi in East Berlin until the Peaceful Revolution in 1989.

 Initially, the aircraft was preserved at the Stasi Museum, before being transferred to Flugwerft Schleissheim in Munich in 1991.
 In 2023, Wagner permanently loaned the aircraft to the Deutsch-Deutsches Museum Mödlareuth in Mödlareuth.